VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [04/2020] Dr. Xun Jiao is invited to present and brief in the U.S. Congressional House Energy and Commerce Committee regarding project on COVID-19.
-* [04/2020] Our paper is selected as a best paper of SELSE 2020.
+* [04/2020] Our paper is selected as a **best paper** of SELSE 2020.
 * [03/2020] Paper on the resilience of deep neural networks is accepted to IEEE Design & Test!
 * [03/2020] Paper on approximate computing for low-power voltage-scaled circuits is accepted to IEEE TCAD!
 * [02/2020] Ph.D. student Dongning Ma receives NSF support to attend the Student Activities Program at VTS'20!